patrinoua/eigen-palette/HACKS.md

 #### Explanation/Context:

 We have a modal for showing a loading state and a onDismiss call that optionally displays an alert message, on iOS 14 we came across an issue where the alert was not displaying because when onDismiss was called the LoadingModal was still in the view heirarchy.
 The delay is a workaround.

-## react-native-config patch-package

-#### When can we remove this:

-Now.

-#### Explanation/Context:

-react-native-config loads the `.env` file by default.
-We wanted to use `.env.shared` and `.env.ci` instead.
-We did that by using a patch-package patch, to add our customization.

-We can do this better using https://github.com/luggit/react-native-config#ios-1.
-Take a look at https://artsyproduct.atlassian.net/browse/CX-949.

-## @react-navigation/core patch-package

-#### When can we remove this:

-react-navigation has a bug with nested independent `NavigationContainer` instances. https://github.com/react-navigation/react-navigation/issues/8611

-#### Explanation/Context:

-Our patch alleviates the issue in our case, but would not work as an upstream PR.

-To remove this hack we can do one of two things:

-- Stop using nested navigation containers.
-- Fix `@react-navigation/core` properly upstream.

-## relay-compiler

-#### When can we remove this:

-We can remove these hacks when they don't matter anymore.
-Neither are likely to be fixed by facebook.

-#### Explanation/Context:

-There are two hacks here:

-- We hack the output of the compiler to provide clickable links for error messages.
-Relay assumes that you put your `__generated__` folder in the root of your project, but we put it in `src`.
-- We make sure that files which do not change are not overwritten.
-This prevents excessive reloading by metro.

 ## react-native-credit-card-input